isaacmeza/private_paternalism/DoFiles/README.txt

 This is a (short) documentation for the analysis for the paper

-# - Private paternalism and the limits of self commitment
+# - The limits of self-commitment and private paternalism
 # By Isaac Meza, Joyce Sadka, and Enrique Seira

 The documentation on how the repository is organized can be found on <https://bitbucket.org/IsaacMeza/donde2019/src/master/> (private repository)

 Raw Data is located in the folder 'Raw', while auxiliary datasets are stored in '_aux', and final datasets in 'DB'.
 Analysis of the data and econometrics is done with STATA.
-However, the HTE (done with GRF) is runned with R, and 'processing' dofiles need to be runned before Rsripts - The exact order is found in processing.do
+However, the HTE (done with GRF) is runned with R, and 'processing' dofiles need to be runned before Rsripts - The exact order is found in master_processing.do

 1) To change the directory, the relevant path has to be modified in